Sean Bean: Public image

+Personality

 Bean is often described as "down to earth" and has retained his Yorkshire accent.
 He says that he does not mind being considered as a "bit of rough" by women.
 He has developed a reputation as a loner, a label that he considers unfair.
 He has described himself instead as quiet, and interviewers confirm that he is a "man of few words", with one interviewer calling him "surprisingly shy".
 He admits that he can be a workaholic; he reads books or listens to music in his spare time, and is a skilled pianist.
 He is also a keen gardener, welder, and sketcher.
 Popular in his home county, a 2018 poll for Yorkshire Day saw Bean ranked the second greatest Yorkshireman ever behind Monty Python comedian, and fellow Sheffielder, Michael Palin.

-A reputation for frequently portraying characters who are violently killed has earned Bean the status of an Internet meme.

 Acting style

 Despite being professionally trained, Bean adopted an instinctive style of acting that some say makes him especially well-suited to portraying his characters' depths.
 He has said that the most difficult part is at the start of filming when trying to understand the character.
 After achieving this, he can snap in and out of character instantly.
 This ability to go from the quiet man on set to the warrior Boromir "amazed" Sean Astin during filming of The Fellowship of the Ring.
 Other fans include directors Mike Figgis and Wolfgang Petersen, who described working with Bean as a "beautiful thing".